-- Rubric 2.5: How does the candidate co-facilitate group learning-including establishing, reviewing, and using norms; documenting decisions; facilitating a collaborative process (group consensus, feedback, and progress); supporting diverse viewpoints; maintaining group focus and energy; and jointly determining next steps? - Rubric 2.6: How does the candidate demonstrate leadership as they co-facilitate group meetings and support members, individually and as a group, in learning to implement the evidence-based strategy and use both initial results and feedback from members to help inform the learning process?
+- Rubric 2.5: How does the candidate demonstrate and analyze their co-facilitation of group learning-including establishing, reviewing, and using norms; documenting decisions; facilitating a collaborative process (group consensus, feedback, and progress); supporting diverse viewpoints; maintaining group focus and energy; and jointly determining next steps? - Rubric 2.6: How does the candidate demonstrate and analyze their leadership as they cofacilitate group meetings and support members, individually and as a group, in learning to implement the evidence-based strategy and use initial results and feedback from members to help inform the learning process?